-What kind of action can the FMEP take to enforce payments?
+What kind of action can the Family Maintenance Enforcement Program (FMEP) take to enforce payments?

 Many payors will never fall behind in their payments and enforcement action against them will never be necessary.